squidfunk/mkdocs-material/docs/setup/extensions/python-markdown-extensions.md

     copying a code block to the clipboard.
 Thus, the usage of either `table` or `pymdownx-inline` is recommended.

+`anchor_linenums`{ #anchor-linenums }

+:   [:octicons-tag-24: 8.1.0][anchor_linenums support] · :octicons-milestone-24:
+    Default: `false` – If a code blocks contains line numbers, enabling this setting will wrap them with anchor links, so they can be hyperlinked and shared more easily:

+    ``` yaml
+    markdown_extensions:
+      - pymdownx.highlight:
+          anchor_linenums: true
+    ```

 The other configuration options of this extension are not officially supported by Material for MkDocs, which is why they may yield unexpected results.
 Use them at your own risk.